BYOL for Audio: Exploring Pre-trained General-purpose Audio Representations: FSD50K sound event characteristic subsets detail

 \begin{IEEEbiography}[{ }]{Yasunori Ohishi} Yasunori Ohishi (M '12) received his Ph.D. degree from Nagoya University in 2009.
 Since joining NTT in 2009, he has been researching speech and audio signal processing.
 His research interests generally concern audio event detection, music information retrieval, and crossmodal learning with audio applications. \end{IEEEbiography}

-\begin{IEEEbiography}[{ }]{Noboru Harada} Noboru Harada (SM '18) received the B.S. and M.S. degrees in computer science from the Kyushu Institute of Technology, Fukuoka, Japan, in 1995 and 1997, respectively, and the Ph.D. degree in computer science from the University of Tsukuba, Ibaraki, Japan, in 2017.
-Since joining NTT Corporation, Tokyo, Japan, in 1997, he has been involved with research on speech and audio signal processing, such as high-efficiency coding and lossless compression.
-His current research interests include acoustic signal processing and machine learning for acoustic event detection, including anomaly detection in sound. \end{IEEEbiography}
+\begin{IEEEbiography}[{ }]{Noboru Harada} Noboru Harada (SM '18) received the B.S. and M.S. degrees in computer science and systems engineering from the Kyushu Institute of Technology, Fukuoka, Japan, in 1995 and 1997, respectively, and the Ph.D. degree in computer science from the University of Tsukuba, Ibaraki, Japan, in 2017.
+Since joining NTT Corporation, Tokyo, Japan, in 1997, he has been involved with research on speech and audio signal processing, such as high-efficiency coding, lossless compression, and acoustic event detection, including anomaly sound detection. \end{IEEEbiography}

 \begin{IEEEbiography}[{ }]{Kunio Kashino} Kunio Kashino (SM '05) received his Ph.D. degree from the University of Tokyo in 1995.
 He is currently a Senior Distinguished Researcher at Nippon Telegraph and Telephone Corporation and a visiting professor at National Institute of Informatics, Japan.
 His research interests include audio and crossmodal information processing, media search, and biomedical informatics.
 He is a member of Association for Computing Machinery (ACM), and a Fellow of the Institute of Electronics, Information and Communication Engineers (IEICE).
 He received IEEE Transactions on Multimedia Paper Award in 2004, Maejima Award in 2010, Kenjiro Takayanagi Achivement Award in 2016, IEICE Achievement Award in 2002 and 2017, and the Commendation for Science and Technology by the Minister of Education, Culture, Sports, Science and Technology in 2019. \end{IEEEbiography}